opatiny/octanis-internship-workbook/xiaomiRemake/xiaomiRemake.md

 ### Power supply

 Three packs in serie of four 18x680 batteries in parallel are used as a power supply.
 This results in a voltage of 11.1V and a power of

+## Things to consider

+- we could place a robotic arm on the robot if it supported the weight ([AR2](https://www.youtube.com/watch?v=CCgI4R1TEzI)) + adaptive gripper? [https://www.thingiverse.com/thing:2527079](https://www.thingiverse.com/thing:2527079)
+- add leds or a microphone for user interface